 - In Attack on Titan, Hange Zoe's gender is never explicitly identified in the text, leading to many fans wondering if they are nonbinary.
 Word of God is that "either [pronoun] is fine."

 - In Black Butler, Grell Sutcliff's character interview in the Kuroshitsuji Character Guide says she wishes she was born female, wishes she could get a sex change, and laments her inability to have a child.
 She is also bisexual.
-While she makes frequent advances on male characters, she also declared once that she was in love with Madam Red - in fact, one of the reasons why Grell was drawn to her was how Madame Red also couldn't give birth due to having been gone through an hysterectomy after an horrible accident.
-While this mostly points towards her being transgender author Yana Toboso may intend to have Grell viewed as an okama or drag queen, since she consistently uses male pronouns when speaking of Grell in third person, and she and Grell both directly use the word "okama" in her art and blog posts, suggesting that Grell's feminine speech and pronoun use may be an example of onee-kotoba, the effeminate dialect used by gay men and male crossdressers.
+While she makes frequent advances on male characters, she also declared once that she was in love with Madam Red - in fact, one of the reasons why Grell was drawn to her was how Madam Red also couldn't give birth due to having been gone through an hysterectomy after an horrible accident.
+While this mostly points towards her being transgender, author Yana Toboso may intend to have Grell viewed as an okama or Drag Queen, since she consistently uses male pronouns when speaking of Grell in third person, and she and Grell both directly use the word "okama" in her art and blog posts, suggesting that Grell's feminine speech and pronoun use may be an example of onee-kotoba, the effeminate dialect used by gay men and male crossdressers.
 It's a contentious issue in the fandom, to say the least, with the murky Word of God and language barrier issues muddling it further.

 - Giselle from Bleach was called a crossdresser once (though it may have been an insult).
 She uses "boku" as a pronoun, but her female friends treat her as one of them anyway.

 - Yukimura from Boku wa Tomodachi ga Sukunai.
 She's a classic example of Raised as the Opposite Gender but keeps on insisting she's a male even after the reveal.